 Available in blister packs of 25's and 100's

-Each tablet contains 10 mg of metoclopramide hydrochloride as the active ingredient.
+Each tablet contains 5 mg or 10 mg of metoclopramide hydrochloride monohydrate as

 It also contains the following inactive ingredients:

 This medicine is gluten-free, lactose-free, sucrose-free, tartrazine-free and free